MLB Hall of Fame

 His all-around skill set and leadership made him one of the most complete second basemen in baseball history.

-Frisch's Awards and Records
+Frisch's Awards and Honors

 • 3× All-Star (1933–1935)